Attention: Business Analysts, Project Managers and other Change Professionals who need Facilitation

 You know her style.
 With two days with Penny, you’ll gain in confidence and get to practise tools and techniques to save time and build success.
 You’ll learn how to save hours of time, both for yourself and for your team.
 You’ll be even more effective with your team and stakeholders.

-- Our Meeting Start Up Template in A0 poster form (worth £50).
+- Our Meeting Start Up Template in electronic (worth £50).

 NB We know that some project professionals can find it tricky to obtain funding for excellent training.
 We have one charity bursary of up to 80% of the fees.
 Please contact us to find out more about how to apply for these, the timescales and conditions.
 Previous recipients include Barnados, Save the Children, Christian Aid, TwentyTwenty.